spearbit/portfolio/content/bridges/BridgeSecurityChecklist.md

 - [ ] BeaconProxy.
 - [ ] No.

-#### How complex is the system's implementation (How hard it is for an external party to undertand)?
+#### How complex is the system's implementation (How hard it is for an external party to understand)?

 - [ ] High.
 - [ ] Medium.